Ready to Operate

 Positions in operations have titles such as Department Manager, Store Manager, District Manager, etc. These people work in the stores and are responsible for managing the stores and scheduling and supervising store employees.

-Most retailers have one headquarters and many stores, so the large majority of career opportunities in retailing are in store management (i.e., operations).
+Most retailers have one headquarters and many stores, so the majority of career opportunities in retailing are in store management (i.e., operations).

 Quite a few.
 These jobs are available through Rockwell Career Services, personal networking, and want ads.